MarcoFernandez14/UFOs/README.md

 The table displayed can ***listen and interact*** with the user through filters.

 #### Initial table display
-Once the user accesses to the web page,  the user can find the the information unfiltered.
+Once the user accesses to the web page,  the user can find the information unfiltered.
 ![UFOs_initial](https://github.com/MarcoFernandez14/UFOs/blob/main/static/images/ufosWebApp_table_filters.png)

 #### Filtered table display